Do Saliency Models Detect Odd-One-Out Targets? New Datasets and Evaluations: Experiments

-The results presented show that the inability of saliency models to adequately respond to singletons extends beyond synthetic stimuli and is also apparent in more realistic scenarios.
-This not only suggests the need for changes in algorithm design but also has ramifications for the use of these computational models in practical applications mentioned in Section \ref{sec:intro}.
+Overall, these results demonstrate that the inability of saliency models to adequately respond to singletons extends beyond synthetic stimuli and is also apparent in more realistic scenarios.
+This calls for changes in algorithm design and also has ramifications for the use of these computational models in practical applications mentioned in Section \ref{sec:intro}.